 Twenty years ago, all of this would have been unthinkable.
 Yet today, we almost take it for granted.
 And our technology isn’t just getting smarter, either – it’s getting safer.

 At least, that’s the story in the transport industry.
-The idea is that by equipping its vehicles with IoT-enabled sensor technology, the long-haul trucking industry can ensure greater overall efficiency, better tracking both its drivers and vehicles.
+The idea is that by equipping its vehicles with IoT-enabled sensor technology, the long-haul trucking industry can ensure greater overall efficiency, better tracking both its drivers and vehicles, and safer trucking.
 By better tracking its drivers and vehicles, it can make the roads that much safer for civilians.

 Some have even gone so far as to suggest technology to monitor a driver’s vital signs, simply replacing drivers altogether.

 These advances are certainly a step in the right direction.
-They will force truckers and trucking firms alike to be more accountable, and greater visibility will ensure greater efficiency and lower costs.
-At the same time, it would be foolish to assume that this measure alone is all that’s necessary to make the transport industry safe.
+They will force truckers and trucking firms alike to be more accountable, and greater visibility will ensure greater efficiency, safer trucking, and lower costs.
+At the same time, it would be foolish to assume that this measure alone is all that’s necessary to accomplish safer trucking.

 For one, the knowledge that they’re always being watched and held accountable could easily serve to make drivers more stressed, and thus more prone to mistakes.